 - Never assume that your area won’t fall into lawlessness – always expect the worst.

 - Keep your BOB on hand, plan escape routes, and locate safe havens.
-Avoid confronting a mob: it is better to keep your distance than to risk losing in a fight over supplies.
+The best plan is to avoid confronting a mob: it is better to keep your distance than to risk losing in a fight over supplies.

 Food Shortages Will Be Prevalent

 - Grocery stores only stock about three days’ worth of food at a time.
 If currency still holds some value, people will stampede to the local supermarkets and buy as much as they can.
-After that, shelves will be raided by looters in no time.
+After that, shelves will be raided by looters and empty out in no time.

 - Start stockpiling early.
-Make sufficient space to store freeze-dried meals, canned items, and dry goods and check that the temperature and humidity requirements on your preps match the climate of your storage space.
+Make enough space to store freeze-dried meals, canned items, and dry goods.
+Check to ensure that the temperature and humidity requirements on your preps match the climate of your storage space.

 - Keep a balanced stockpile of nutritious, mineral, and energy-rich foodstuffs.
 You’ll need to ensure that your food contains enough protein, vitamins, fats, minerals, and carbohydrates to keep your immune system strong and your energy levels up.

 - Many preppers make the mistake of stocking up on high-calorie foods and neglecting those with crucial vitamin and mineral content.
 Your body cannot afford to suffer a deficiency, so ensure that your stockpile contains enough iron, magnesium, calcium, and vitamins.

 - Carbohydrates are essential to survival because they contain valuable energy needed to keep you physically resilient.
 Rice, flour, grains, pasta, and nuts have long shelf-lives and are very versatile.

 - Salt is a wonder-ingredient for curing beef, preserving fish, and adding flavor to otherwise bland dishes.
 Plus, it never goes bad!